Arksine/moonlight/README.md

 The `project_name` is the name that will be assigned to your feed, generally this will match the `repo_name`, but it isn't a requirement.

-Once your repo is registered you should create `announcement` and `crtical` labels in your repo.
+Once your repo is registered you should create `announcement` and `critical` labels in your repo.
 When an authorized GitHub user creates an issue tagged with `announcement` it will be eligible for Moonlight's issue parser and added to your projects announcement feed.
 Issues tagged with both the